Random | Best Random Tools

 It is difficult to estimate the exact number of people who had to suffer through an auto de fé.
 Enactment of autos de fé varied by location and time.
 Some autos de fé were larger and more frenzied than others.
 But historians generally agree that in the heyday of the auto de fé, hundreds of thousands of people had to go through the dangerous, harmful, and humiliating ritual - and only the lucky ones survived.

-• Some Of It Involved People Being Burned Alive on Random Brutal Facts About Auto De Fe
+• Not Everyone Loved A Good Burning on Random Brutal Facts About Auto De Fe

 • The Actual Public Ritual Could Last Hours on Random Brutal Facts About Auto De Fe